matter123/mossy/README.md

 Building The Mossy Operating System requires little runtime dependencies on the host computer namely:
   * A Unix like enviorment
   * gcc cross-compiled for your target ([building a cross compiler](http://wiki.osdev.org/GCC_Cross-Compiler))
-  * Optionally python to create runtime dependencies
+  * python to create runtime dependencies
-  * Grub 2.00, Grub 1.99 and earlier have difficulty executing elf64 binaries need for X64
+  * Grub 1.99 or later, Grub 1.98 and earlier have difficulty executing elf64 binaries need for X64